 How do I apply for a grant?

-The grant application window is open through January 15, 2019.
+The most recent grant application window closed January 15, 2019.
+Our next application window will open in November 2019.
 See this page for instructions: http://brunswickcef.org/grant-proposal-submissions/

 Examples of funded proposals (Please note these have been shortened to include helpful information, but do NOT include all required information you will need to include in your application):